1 Samuel 25: David, Nabal, and Abigail (verses 2–44)

-The accounts in 1 Samuel 24 and 26 report David's refusal to kill Saul as God's anointed, but in this chapter, he was almost guilty of killing many innocent people in the household of Nabal and Abigail who lived in Maon.
-Nabal (in Hebrew meaning 'fool') was a 'surly and mean' man, but his wife Abigail was 'clever and beautiful', personifying the fool and the virtuous wife in wisdom literature.
-The first part of the narrative (verses 2–12) detailed how Nabal foolishly refused David's request for provision, which was carefully structured in verses 5–8:
+The accounts in 1 Samuel 24 and 26 report David's refusal to kill Saul as God's anointed one (מָשִׁיחַ), but in this chapter, he was almost guilty of killing many innocent people in the household of Nabal and Abigail, who lived in Maon.
+Nabal (נָבָל) was a "surly and mean" man, but his wife, Abigail, was "clever and beautiful", personifying the fool and the virtuous wife in Jewish wisdom literature, respectively.
+The first part of the narrative (verses 2–12) details how Nabal foolishly refused David's request for provision, which was carefully structured in verses 5–8: